 In order to facilitate the profiling process, maximal allowed QP parameter (63) was used in the experiment, since there is no strong correlation with QP as was demonstrated in the previous section.
 One full GOP size of 33 frames was compressed during this experiment.

-In contrast to the previous sections, this experiment was carried out under Windows 10 with Microsoft Visual Studio 2022 compiler, memory profiling was done within the Visual Studio measurement tool.
+NOTE.
+In contrast to the previous sections, this experiment was carried out under Windows 11 with Microsoft Visual Studio 2022 compiler, memory profiling was done within the Visual Studio measurement tool.
 It should be noted that since this test was performed under different environment and some numbers may be inconsistent with the ones provided in the sections above.

 The following figure provides the memory profiling information.